Background Image for Header:

 The process extends through the entire academic year, culminating in April.
 The competition consists of three rounds.
 Feedback and instruction are given for each round, so it is not necessary to have any business background to enter.
 It is helpful to have team members with different areas of expertise.

-Teams of 1-3 members will choose a for-profit business idea that focuses on social entrepreneurship and solving a problem found in West Virginia.
+Teams of 1-3 members will choose a business idea that focuses on social entrepreneurship and solving a problem found in West Virginia.
 Teams will submit a conceptual outline of their proposed business via ReviewR using the Business Model Canvas template.

 Round 2 — Semifinals: